Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 20. Pompeii’s ruins may not stay for long

-The volcanic ash from Mt Vesuvius had preserved the Pompeii ruins for hundreds of years, however, once they were excavated they were exposed to the elements.
+The volcanic ash from Mt Vesuvius had preserved the Pompeii ruins for hundreds of years; however, they were exposed to the elements once they were excavated.

-Sadly, without the natural preservative of the volcanic ashes, the objects and artifacts of Pompeii have started to decay.
+Sadly, without the natural preservative of volcanic ashes, Pompeii’s objects and artifacts have started to decay.

-It is estimated that $335 million is needed to preserve this heritage.
+It is estimated that US$335 million is needed to preserve this heritage.

 21. Mount Vesuvius can go off again

 This doesn’t mean it won’t go off again.
-When it comes to a volcano, a period of lull is always cause for worry.
+When it comes to a volcano, a lull is always cause for worry.

 It is only a question of when and how badly.